nanis/Crypt-SSLeay/README.md

 ## OpenSSL Heartbleed Bug

-A test is included to check if the version of OpenSSL against which you are building `Crypt::SSLeay` is vulnerable to the [Heartbleed Bug](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0160).
+`perl Makefile.PL` will show a warning if the version of OpenSSL against which you are building `Crypt::SSLeay` seems vulnerable to the [Heartbleed Bug](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-0160).
 See my blog post [Is a strong caution about Heartbleed worth the disruption to distributions with a declared dependency on Crypt::SSLeay?](http://blog.nu42.com/2014/04/is-strong-caution-about-heartbleed.html) for the reasoning behind this.

-This will break automated installs.
-You can still force install the module with a vulnerable OpenSSL with the knowledge that you are on a system vulnerable to an extremely serious bug.

 ## Synopsis